Oppenheim3r/Oppenheim3r.github.io/MANAGEMENT_GUIDE.md

 - Pure HTML, CSS, JavaScript (no frameworks)
 - Responsive design with CSS Grid and Flexbox
 - CSS variables for consistent theming
-- JavaScript for dynamic content loading (when implemented)
 - GitHub Pages for hosting

 ## Deployment